 is a working part of your immune system.
 The immune system helps your body to fight

 disease.
-When you are older, your appendix stops doing this.
-Other parts of your body
+When you are older, your appendix stops working this way.
+And other parts

 The appendix does not keep working when you are older, but it can get infected.
 If